Athanasius: Burning Books and Killing Dissenters

 Excommunicate Those Who Dispute Our Creed!

-Hold your head up and declare without embarrassment that faith without creeds is dead!
+It is time for you to hold your head up and declare without embarrassment that faith without creeds is dead!
 I have said it openly for you and have paved the way!
 To all those who claim to believe in Jesus Christ as their savior but deny the authority of our creed I say “Be gone with you!
 As long as we have anything to say about it you shall have no part in the Gospel or place in God’s Kingdom!
 How’s that for clarity?
 Excommunicate the heretics proudly!
 Banish them with gusto!
 By this shall all men know that you are on the right team!

 May God bless you all richly.